Z4rkal/Path-of-Exile-Item-Alerts/README.md

+### About this project:
-This is a simple [Path of Exile](https://www.pathofexile.com/game) live search tool build using their public stash tab api.
+This is a simple [Path of Exile](https://www.pathofexile.com/game) live search tool that parses data from their public stash tab api.
-I built this project as part of a mock hackathon assignment over the course of three days using ReactJS and express.
+I initially built this project as part of a mock hackathon assignment at [@SanDiegoCodeSchool](https://github.com/SanDiegoCodeSchool) over the course of three days, and that version of the project can be found on the 'hackathon' branch if you'd like to see it.

-As is the project can only search by item name, which makes it pretty much useless for anything other than 'unique' items, but it'll be just a little bit of additional work to add more search parameters when I come back to this later.
+Since then I've fixed up the code and added several new features, such as additional search parameters and result sorting functionality.

+A working example of the project is deployed on [Heroku](https://of-react-hackathon.herokuapp.com/), but the Heroku deploy should be thought of like a demo; if you would like to make use of this project, please clone it and run it off of your own machine.

+#### Setup:
-You can clone this project to your machine with `git clone https://github.com/Z4rkal/Path-of-Exile-Item-Alerts`.
+You can download this project with `git clone https://github.com/Z4rkal/Path-of-Exile-Item-Alerts`.
-You can then download the dependencies with `npm install` and then build and launch the server with `npm start`.
+Then you need to enter the project folder and download the dependencies with `npm install`.
+Use `npm test` to ensure that everything is working, and then if you're good to go you can use `npm start` to launch the app.

 The server listens on port 3000, so you can access the web page it serves at `localhost:3000`.

-A working example of the project is deployed on [Now](https://path-of-exile-item-alerts.zarkal.now.sh/).
+#### Contributions:
+I don't currently have plans for this to be anything but a fun solo thing for me to chip away at in my spare time, but feel free to clone the project and use the code as you see fit.